Model category theory

 A sufficient condition for an injective or projective local model structure of simplicial presheaves over a site to be right proper is that the weak equivalences are precisely the stalk wise weak equivalences of simplicial sets.

-This is true for instance for the injective Jardine model structure when has enough points. (e.g. recalled on p.
-12 here).
+By prop.
+8 this is true for instance for the injective Jardine model structure when has enough points.

 The key is that forming stalks is, being the inverse image of a geometric morphism